 Lack of RT and Tensor Cores: The Gigabyte Gv-N1660OC-6GD GeForce GTX 1660 OC 6G Graphics Card doesn't feature RT or Tensor cores, which are present in higher-end GPUs.
 This might limit some advanced features like real-time ray tracing performance.

-Limited Overclocking Potential: While this GPU does offer overclocking potential, it's not as high compared to some other models in the same price range.
+Limited Overclocking Potential: While this GPU does offer overclocking potential, it's not as high as compared of some other models in the same price range.

 Noisy Under Load: Some users have reported that the cooling fan can get quite noisy when the GPU is under heavy load.